ZEwela/jammming/README.md

 JAMMMING
-Codecademy project which allows to search for songs, create playlist and add it to Spotify.
+Codecademy project which allows to search for songs, create playlists, and save them to Spotify.
 Deploy with Surge.
 https://ewelina.surge.sh/